Angels at Bat

 In memory of our coach...

-In January 2012, the community of Green Bay lost a very special man who helped coach me and my friends since we were young.
+In January 2012, the community of Green Bay lost a very special man who helped coach me and my teammates since we were young.
 His loss was sudden and we all miss him so much.
-The summer before he died, the Green Bay Sluggers made a historic run to the Ohio Valley Regional Tournament.
-It was a special summer for us, and we made it through the challenges with our motto of "Heart, Attitude, Team".
-In honor of coach Todd Williquette, all equipment donated to Africa will have his softball number #20, hand-written on each item.
+In honor of coach Todd Williquette, all equipment donated to Africa will have his softball, number 20, hand-written on each item so that each kid will play with the love for the game that Coach Williquette would seek for us to play with.

 Our connections in/outside of Kenya...